Field-effect transistor

-The field-effect transistor (FET) is a type of transistor that uses an electric field to control the flow of current in a semiconductor.
-FETs (JFETs or MOSFETs) are devices with three terminals: source, gate, and drain.
-FETs control the flow of current by the application of a voltage to the gate, which in turn alters the conductivity between the drain and source.
+The field-effect transistor (FET) is a type of transistor that uses an electric field to control the current through a semiconductor.
+It comes in two types: junction FET (JFET) and metal–oxide–semiconductor FET (MOSFET).
+FETs have three terminals: source, gate, and drain.
+FETs control the current by the application of a voltage to the gate, which in turn alters the conductivity between the drain and source.

 FETs are also known as unipolar transistors since they involve single-carrier-type operation.
 That is, FETs use either electrons (n-channel) or holes (p-channel) as charge carriers in their operation, but not both.
 Many different types of field effect transistors exist.
 Field effect transistors generally display very high input impedance at low frequencies.
-The most widely used field-effect transistor is the MOSFET (metal–oxide–semiconductor field-effect transistor).
+The most widely used field-effect transistor is the MOSFET.

 History

-The concept of a field-effect transistor (FET) was first patented by Polish physicist Julius Edgar Lilienfeld in 1925 and by Oskar Heil in 1934, but they were unable to build a working practical semiconducting device based on the concept.
+The concept of a field-effect transistor (FET) was first patented by the Austro-Hungarian born physicist Julius Edgar Lilienfeld in 1925 and by Oskar Heil in 1934, but they were unable to build a working practical semiconducting device based on the concept.
 The transistor effect was later observed and explained by John Bardeen and Walter Houser Brattain while working under William Shockley at Bell Labs in 1947, shortly after the 17-year patent expired.
-Shockley initially attempted to build a working FET, by trying to modulate the conductivity of a semiconductor, but was unsuccessful, mainly due to problems with the surface states, the dangling bond, and the germanium and copper compound materials.
+Shockley initially attempted to build a working FET by trying to modulate the conductivity of a semiconductor, but was unsuccessful, mainly due to problems with the surface states, the dangling bond, and the germanium and copper compound materials.
 In the course of trying to understand the mysterious reasons behind their failure to build a working FET, it led to Bardeen and Brattain instead inventing the point-contact transistor in 1947, which was followed by Shockley's bipolar junction transistor in 1948.

 The first FET device to be successfully built was the junction field-effect transistor (JFET).
 A JFET was first patented by Heinrich Welker in 1945.
 The static induction transistor (SIT), a type of JFET with a short channel, was invented by Japanese engineers Jun-ichi Nishizawa and Y. Watanabe in 1950.
 Following Shockley's theoretical treatment on the JFET in 1952, a working practical JFET was built by George C. Dacey and Ian M. Ross in 1953.
 However, the JFET still had issues affecting junction transistors in general.
 Junction transistors were relatively bulky devices that were difficult to manufacture on a mass-production basis, which limited them to a number of specialised applications.
 The insulated-gate field-effect transistor (IGFET) was theorized as a potential alternative to junction transistors, but researchers were unable to build working IGFETs, largely due to the troublesome surface state barrier that prevented the external electric field from penetrating into the material.
 By the mid-1950s, researchers had largely given up on the FET concept, and instead focused on bipolar junction transistor (BJT) technology.